-Typically, vegetation is removed when the hole is dug for a reservoir in order to prevent dead vegetation in the reservoir from potentially creating methane.
+Typically, vegetation is removed when the hole is dug for a reservoir to prevent dead vegetation in the reservoir from potentially creating methane.
 Replanting slopes or shoreline is almost always done with the native species that were there before.
 Non-native vegetation is usually not planted, even if it could help reduce evaporation.
 It is important for the developer to partner with those who know the vegetation in the area, such as local Tribal or environmental partners.

-Engineers study, upfront, the potential to induce seismic activity that might not otherwise occur without the presence of a PSH project. if there is a failure, it is not caused by the weight of the water - it is caused by the fairly rapid removal of the water.
+Engineers study, upfront, the potential to induce seismic activity that might not otherwise occur without the presence of a PSH project.
+If there is a failure, it is not caused by the weight of the water - it is caused by the fairly rapid removal of the water.
 A smaller reservoir that completely empties or fills over a day has more potential for failure.
 Analysis must be done to determine the locations of potential faults.

-Potential impacts related to geology and soil that can occur due to PSH include subsidence, which is the sinking of an area, increased seismic risk and erosion, and seepage or leaking from the reservoir.
+Potential impacts related to geology and soil that can occur due to PSH include subsidence (the sinking of an area), increased seismic risk and erosion, and seepage or leakage from the reservoir.
+Excavating reservoirs could potentially impact aquitards (confining layers above aquifers), springs, seeps, and wetlands, and excavation of a reservoir more than 60 feet deep could potentially change the way that groundwater flows.

-Mitigation for these potential are done mostly in the design and construction stages of a PSH facility.
-Engineering studies are done on every site, as every site has unique geology and structure.
+Mitigations for these potential impacts are incorporated mostly in the design and construction stages of a PSH facility.
+Engineering studies are done on every site, as every site has a unique geology and structure.
 The studies are used to design the facility for the maximum critical credible earthquake in the area.
-Potential mitigation also includes stabilizing soils, timing construction not during wet periods, and installing impermeable liners in the reservoir.
+Potential mitigations also includes stabilizing soils, timing construction to not occur during wet periods, and installing impermeable liners in the reservoir.